Student movements in Korea: 1970–1980

-During the 1980s, student movements in Korea became an important force in the political climate of South Korea.
-The turning point can be placed at the Gwangju Massacre in May 1980.
-This massacre gave the student movement a clear goal: revolution.
-The 1980s student movement can also be distinguished from its predecessors by its Marxist perspective.
+During the 1980s, student movements in Korea were an important force in the political climate of South Korea.
+The Gwangju Massacre in May 1980 triggered stronger revolutionary sentiments in student movements, especially Marxist perspectives.

-The reason of the movement's existence can, however, be traced through the 1960s and 1970s.
-The generation who led the movement have later been called the 386 Generation.
-These people went to college in the 1980s and had experienced the oppression of both students and labour first hand.
+The generation that lead the student movements have come to be known as the 386 Generation, who had witnessed and experienced the political repression of both student and labor groups first-hand.

-After Korea's liberation by both USSR and US troops, the Rhee-regime and the Korean War, the South Korean government wanted to suppress all forms of political dissidence.
-All forms of political dissidence were treated as pro-communist and pro-North Korea and all such dissidence was prosecuted under the National Security Law.
-Besides this violent oppression of political dissidence, South Korea also underwent rapid state-led capitalist reform and industrialization.
-This led to a depletion of workforce in agriculture and a decrease of the rural population.
-The working conditions in the factories were deplorable.
-All civil liberty restrictions were justified under the Yushin system supposedly to discipline the workforce in the face of the threat of North Korea.
-The strict labor laws were violently enforced.
+After tumultuous decades of liberation, the Rhee regime, and the Korean War, the South Korean government aimed to suppress all forms of political dissidence.
+All dissidence was treated as pro-communist and pro-North Korea, subject to prosecution under the National Security Act.
+In addition to violent political suppression, the country also underwent rapid state-led capitalist reform and industrialization.
+The Yushin Constitution codified President Park Chung Hee's dictatorial rule and justified human rights abuses and restrictions in the name of modernization.

-The Yushin system led to great discontent among intellectuals and students in the 1970s and made campuses around South Korea spaces for antigovernment activism.
-Dissidence was practiced through small reading groups and educational activities provided by religious human rights organizations to escape governmental scrutiny.
+The Yushin system led to great discontent amongst intellectuals and students in the 1970s.
+Many university campuses became spaces for antigovernment activism, where dissidence was practiced in small reading groups and educational activities.
+Many were facilitated by religious human rights organizations in order to evade governmental scrutiny.

-Students also became involved in distributing critical opinions through an underground press and many students who were expelled from school due to their activities were believed to have gone into the publishing business, where critical journalists had formed the Council for Democratic Press(민주언론시민연합).
+Students also became involved in distributing critical opinions through an underground press.
+Many students who were expelled due to these activities are believed to have gone into the publishing industry, where journalists critical of the regime formed the Council for Democratic Press (민주언론시민연합).

-Three main political camps can be distinguished in the Korean student movement of the 1980s: The National Liberation (NL), the National Democracy (ND) and the People's Democracy(PD).
-Although they leaned on different political views, all facilitated several organizations and together they managed to mobilize two major demonstrations.
-In the so-called 'Great June Democratic Struggle' in 1987, over a million people attended an illegal street riot that led to a sweeping political change including a direct presidential election.
-The second protest was the 'Great Worker Struggle', which opened up the path for an independent trade union movement.
+The student movement of the 1980s were divided into three main political camps.
+The National Liberation (NL), the National Democracy (ND) and the People's Democracy (PD).
+Although they constituted different political views, the groups facilitated several organizations and collectively mobilized two major demonstrations.
+In the June Democratic Struggle of 1987, over 1 million people attended an illegal street demonstration in Seoul, leading to sweeping political changes and a direct presidential election.
+The second protest came to be known as the Great Worker Struggle, which expanded possibilities for trade union movements.